Ermias-dev/alx-system_engineering-devops/README.md

-This shous the unix commands
+This shows the unix commands